 Speaking of the lobby, let me introduce you to Merlot, the lobby ambassador.
 He is a Green Wine Macaw that was born in 1998.

 And here is Merlot!
 I do love birds.

 He had just had a bath, so his feathers were ruffled.

 A hallway led to the Marilyn Monroe Spa right off the lobby.
 You can read more about the services they offer here on the Grand Cypress website.

 On the opposite side of the lobby, a boutique gift shop offered higher-end travel items, resort wear, and the likes.

-Market sat across the hall from the gift shop.
-This store was impressive and offered one of the most extensive variety of items I’ve encountered for a pantry-style store.
+The location offered one of the most extensive variety of items I’ve encountered for a pantry-style store.